sehrope/dokku-logging-supervisord/README.md

 * Better handle log file rotation
 * Add date/time to log output
 * Add support for multiple of the same process type

+## Thanks

+Thanks to [dokku-supervisord](https://github.com/statianzo/dokku-supervisord) and [dokku-persistent-storage](https://github.com/dyson/dokku-persistent-storage) as this plugin is really a combination of those two.

 ## License